-Myelosuppression is more common in patients who have had extensive radiotherapy, bone infiltration by tumour, impaired liver function when appropriate dosage reduction has not been adopted (see Section 4.2 Dose and method of administration) and simultaneous treatment with other myelosuppressive agents.
-Haematologic toxicity may require dose reduction, suspension or delay of ADRIAMYCIN therapy.
+Myelosuppression is more common in patients who have had extensive radiotherapy, bone infiltration by tumour, impaired liver function when appropriate dosage reduction has not been adopted (see DOSAGE AND ADMINISTRATION) and simultaneous treatment with other myelosuppressive agents.

+Haemotologic toxicity may require dose reduction, suspension or delay of doxorubicin therapy.
 When using doxorubicin as part of chemotherapy regimens which combine drugs of similar pharmacological effects (i.e., cytotoxicity) additive toxicity is likely to occur.
 Such additive toxicity has to be taken into consideration especially with regard to bone marrow function.